sylingd/tencent-cos-and-cdn-action/README.md

 # Tencent Cloud COS and CDN action

-This action can upload files to tencent cloud COS, and flush CDN cache.
+This action can upload files to tencent cloud COS, and flush CDN cache (support regular CDN and EdgeOne CDN).

-该 Action 可以将文件上传到腾讯云 COS，并同时刷新腾讯云 CDN 缓存。
+该 Action 可以将文件上传到腾讯云 COS，并同时刷新腾讯云 CDN 缓存（支持普通 CDN 或 EdgeOne CDN）。

 ## Inputs

-- secret_id(**Required**): Tencent cloud secret id.
+- secret_id(**Required**): Tencent Cloud secret id.
 Should be referred to a encrypted environment variable
-- secret_key(**Required**): Tencent cloud secret key.
+- secret_key(**Required**): Tencent Cloud secret key.
 Should be referred to a encrypted environment variable
+- session_token: Tencent Cloud session token for temporary secret, may get from other actions
 - cos_bucket(**Required**): COS bucket name
 - cos_region(**Required**): COS bucket region
 - cos_accelerate: Set to `true` for using accelerate domain to upload files (this input is not independent of the CDN).
 Default is false
+- put_options: The options that will be passed to `putObject` as is, in JSON format.
+For available parameters, please refer to [official documentation](https://cloud.tencent.com/document/product/436/64980)
+- cdn_type: CDN type, you can choose regular CDN (`cdn`) or EdgeOne CDN (`eo`).
+Default is `cdn`
-- cdn_prefix: CDN url prefix if you are using Tencent cloud CDN.
+- cdn_prefix: CDN url prefix if you are using Tencent Cloud CDN or Tencent Cloud EdgeOne.
+If is empty, this action will not flush CDN cache.
+- eo_zone: The Zone ID if you are using Tencent Cloud EdgeOne.
 If is empty, this action will not flush CDN cache.
 - local_path(**Required**): Local path to be uploaded to COS.
 Directory or file is allowed
 - remote_path(**Required**): COS path to put the local files in on COS
 - clean: Set to `true` for cleaning files on COS path which are not existed in local path.
 Default is false